This social media ranking was last updated on 07/12/2017.

 1. Red Ted Art

-Barbara Gray’s Blog is filled with a collection of beautiful stencil and stamp designs and tutorials on how to use them to create delicate cards, coasters, canvas’ and decorations.
-Besides blogging, Barbara also appears on craft channel HOCHANDA, where she also demonstrates how to replicate her art.
-Her humorous tone and informative yet simple tutorials help readers experiment with different types of materials and Barbara Gray’s Blog certainly oozes with creativity and personality.
+Barbara Gray’s Blog is filled with a collection of beautiful stencil and stamp designs, and tutorials on how to use them to create intricate cards, coasters, canvases and decorations.
+Besides blogging, Barbara also sells the stamps and stencils through Claritystamp and hosts challenges for her audience to take part in using the latest Clarity products.
+Her accessible style of posting and humorous tone helps readers to feel comfortable experimenting with different types of materials and styles.

-The Nurture Store blog was created by Cathy James to encourage children to learn through arts, crafts and play.
-With experience working with ‘babies, toddlers, pre-schoolers, elementary and high school students and adults’, Cathy uses her skills to create engaging activities and workshops that you can follow at home.
-Nurture Store features exciting sensory game ideas, educational letter and number games, and promotes resources to help children with creative writing through numerous activities.
+Created by Cathy James to try and encourage children to learn through the arts, craft and play, The Nurture Store is a creative blog which houses many different projects to try at home.
+With experience working with ‘babies, toddlers, pre-schoolers, elementary and high school students and adults’, Cathy uses her skills to create engaging activities and workshops.
+Nurture Store features exciting sensory game ideas, educational letter and number games, and promotes resources to help children with creative writing through play.

-Former fashion designer turned craft and interiors creative Torie Jayne has a love of calm, pastel colours and a flair for craft and design.
-Her blog, Torie Jayne, is an assortment of trendy Pinterest-worthy homeware gems which are either stylish and on-trend finds, or handmade crafts with simple step-by-step tutorials.
+With a love of design and craft, Torie Jayne has a love of calm, pastel colours and a flair for craft and design.
+In 2009, she started to create her self-titled blog to share her baking, crafting and interior design ideas with others, and continues to inspire with her trendy conceptions and step-by-step-tutorials.
 Torie posts a variety of different fabrics she likes, beautiful sets and collections from high street and online retailers, and gluten-free baking recipes.
-Homeware accessories range across chic reindeer cushions, tote shopping bags, curtains, iPad cases, and bedheads.
+Homeware accessories range across craft and decorations and include how to create cushions, tote shopping bags, curtains, iPad cases, and bedheads.

 Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
 Profiles of these craft blogs and their authors can be found in the Vuelio Media Database.